From frequency-dependent models to frequency-independent enriched continua for mechanical metamaterials: A simple Cauchy model with frequency-dependent density and its enriched frequency-independent counterpart

 Later in this discussion, we will show explicitly that higher-order models (higher than 2) involving highest derivatives with respect to time can exhibit undesirable behaviors, such as failing to conserve the total energy of the system (even if they involve only even-order derivatives).
 One potential solution to this issue involves the introduction of supplementary kinematical fields as we will show in the paragraph \ref{enriched_model_first}. \paragraph{Existence of an action functional and positive-definiteness} The action functional associated with the equilibrium equation (\ref{eq:fourth_order_model_fourier}) is

 where for positive definiteness it is required that

 where eig$(\mathbb{C})>0$ means that the eigenvalues of $\mathbb{C}$ are required to be greater than zero.
-We underline that if the positive-definiteness condition $c^2 > b$ is respected, the possibility of having a band-gap is precluded, so the model written in the time domain retains the same limit in terms of positive-definiteness as it was the case for the frequency-dependent model.
+We underline that if the positive-definiteness condition $c^2 > b$ is respected, \coranR{the band-gap loses its upper bound, preventing the possibilities of having optic branches,} so the model written in the time domain retains the same limits in terms of positive-definiteness as it was the case for the frequency-dependent model.
 We also emphasize that the action functional \eqref{eq:energy_negative_rho_freq_depe_direct} allows for a true time-dependent variable $u(x,t)$ that abandons the frequency domain where the original frequency-dependent equilibrium equation \eqref{eq:poly_rho_freq_depe_negative} is defined.
 The associated (Neumann) boundary conditions are

 \paragraph{Energy conservation} To ensure that the enriched model is conservative, we have to guarantee that

 where $\Omega$ is the considered domain.
 Substituting the expressions of $K$ and $W$ from eq.(\ref{eq:energy_negative_rho_freq_depe_direct}) into eq.(\ref{eq:conser_ene_rho_freq_depe_final_negative_direct}) we compute